What are some important things to know about AeroSTEM Academy?

 - Parents have the opportunity to join students on field trips and related events.
 We encourage parents to get involved.
 They are the key people behind the scenes.

-How will I know what’s going on at the Resource Center?
+How will I know what’s going on at the School?

 You don’t need to worry about that.
 We’ve got ya covered.